Your CRM playbook

 Your data is jumbled in a single spreadsheet — or scattered across multiple spreadsheets

 If your projects, notes, data and meetings are all stored separately (in different apps or spreadsheets) — or you’ve cobbled together a behemoth of a single spreadsheet to try to jam all the data in one place — you may be spending more of your time searching for information than actually using that data to inform your decisions and benefit your business.
-One of CRM’s main attractions is its organization and searchability capabilities; not only can you store all of your information together, but it’s organized in an intuitive way that allows you to easily find the information you need in minutes or seconds — not hours.
+One of CRM’s main attractions is its organization and searchability capabilities; not only can you store all of your information together, but it’s organized in an intuitive way that allows you to easily find the information you need in minutes or seconds — not hours — giving you the freedom to grow without operational bottlenecks.

 You have month-long (or longer) sales cycles